krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Presence mass

-Let's consider a more detailed set of statements:
+Let's consider a different set of statements:

 > “Task $X$ had 2 developers working on it from Monday to Wednesday,
 > 3 developers on Thursday, and 1 developer on Friday.”